miqqie/pp_skillmap_portal/README.md

 The interface acts as a flexible workspace, allowing users to shape exactly what data they see:

   * **Information Filtering**: Toggle specific data layers
-  * **Compact Mode**: Designed for power users, this mode strips away decorative padding for high-density side-by-side comparisons.
+  * **Compact Mode**: Switches the table to a condensed layout, enabling more columns to be viewed simultaneously for efficient side-by-side comparison.
   * **Larger Text Mode**: Re-scales the entire UI for accessibility or group presentations.

 [⬆ Back to Table of Contents](#-table-of-contents)